mushcatshiro/CS-basics/Software Engineering/aws/database.md

 IAM authentication is available and IAM roles can be defined.
 Security group can help to filter unwanted connections and audit log can be enabled to send to CloudWatch.

+## NoSQL

+### DynamoDB

+Fully managed (severless), HA with replication across multi-AZ NoSQL service with transaction support.
+It is internally distributed thus it scales to massive workloads.
+It can handle millions or request per second, have trillions of rows, and have hundreds of TB of storage.
+It is fast and consistent in performance (single digit ms).
+It integrates well with IAM.
+DynamoDB is low cost and have auto scaling capabilities.
+It is always available and have standard and infrequent access table class.

+DynamoDB is made of Tables.
+Each table has a primary key and must be decided at creation time.
+Each table can have infinite rows/items and each item has attributes (columns) that can be added over time or be null.
+There is a 400kb limit for item size.
+Data types supported are

+- scalar type: string, number, binary, boolean null
+- document type: list, map
+- set type: string set, number set, binary set

+The primary key is made of a partition key and sort key (optional).

+Provisioned Mode:

+- specify read/write per second (read/write capacity unit)
+- pay for provisioned RCU/WCU
+- possible to add ASG for RCU and WCU

+On-Demand Mode:

+- read/write automatically scale up/down with workload
+- no capacity planning
+- pay per use and is much expensive
+- good for unpredictable workload

+> keyword: ever evolving schema

 ## ElastiCache